 Now based in Hervey Bay, Queensland, Fiona Foley was born in 1964 in mainland Australia.
 She grew up in Queensland, and studied art and education in Sydney, Australia, and at St. Martins School of Arts in London, England.
 She has said that although the idea of artists pursuing an interest in their "roots" existed at the time, she herself was not encouraged to do so in school.
 She also studied with traditional indigenous artists in the communities of Arnhem Land, Ramingining and Maningrida in Australia, and the painful Badtjala memories are important in her art-making, along with the European tradition she absorbed in art school.
 Later, she helped form a traditional artists' cooperative organization in Sydney.

-She uses a wide range of mediums and materials, as do many contemporary artists.
-In much contemporary art, there is less adherence to traditional categories (such as painting, sculpture, etc.), and artists are free to mix and match mediums, materials and styles.
+She uses a wide range of mediums and materials, as do many contemporary artists, with less adherence to traditional categories (such as painting, sculpture, etc.), and artists are free to mix and match mediums, materials and styles.
 They are often also more interested in the idea or expression in the work, than in stylistic labels.
-The range of Foley's two-dimensional work can be seen at the Roslyn Oxley Gallery (her paintings, photographs and collages).
-She also makes indoor and outdoor installations.
+Foley also makes indoor and outdoor installations.
 (An installation is a contemporary art form, which is usually large (even gallery-sized), and consists of mainly three-dimensional elements, and sometimes with two-dimensional elements, such as text or photographs.
-Many installations are site-specific, meaning they were conceived by the artist for a speciic location, building, etc.)
+Many installations are site-specific, meaning they were conceived by the artist for a specific location, building, etc.)